Listed stock corporations are obligated to issue and publish annual Corporate Governance Statements, including for the Group.

 Membership of other supervisory boards/regulatory committees:

-Fielmann AG, Hamburg2)
+Fielmann AG, Hamburg, Germany2)

-HOYER GmbH, Hamburg
+HOYER GmbH, Hamburg, Germany

-Gottfried Schultz Automobilhandels SE, Ratingen
+Gottfried Schultz Automobilhandels SE, Ratingen, Germany

 Markus Haase3)